 Use the How to Apply page for steps to apply.
-We would strongly encourage applicants to read through all the information and watch the Applicant Workshop and project recordings provided as part of their application preparation.
+We would strongly encourage applicants to read through all the information and documents, and watch the Applicant Workshop and project recordings provided as part of their application preparation.

 Applicants are responsible for ensuring that all the necessary documents are uploaded to the MRC LID Online Application prior to submission, and before the application deadline.
-It is not possible to send documents to MRC LID for adding after submission/the deadline.
+It is not possible to send documents to MRC LID for adding to an application after the deadline.